ganskef/mdwiki/index.md

 MDwiki is a CMS/Wiki __completely built in HTML5/Javascript and runs 100% on the client__.
 No special software installation or server side processing is required.
 Just upload the `mdwiki.html` shipped with MDwiki into the same directory as your markdown files and you are good to go!

+MDwiki presents your GitHub Flavored Markdown files in a browser.
+MDwiki implements wiki features like navigation, styles and additional Gimmicks.
+But, it let you decide how to edit and store your data.
+Markdown files are widely accepted and supported by tools which make it very future proof.
+MDwiki is a great Separation Of Concerns example thereby.

-Note: The website you are currently viewing is realized with MDwiki and hosted on [GitHub pages](http://pages.github.com/). [http://mdwiki.info](http://mdwiki.info) redirects here.
+Note: The website you are currently viewing is realized with MDwiki and hosted on [GitHub pages](http://pages.github.com/).
+The Markdown sources are located here <https://github.com/ganskef/mdwiki/tree/gh-pages>.

 [gimmick:twitterfollow](timodoerr)